LLNL/axom/src/components/shroud/docs/reference.rst

 C_this
     Name of the C object argument.
 Defauls to ``self``.
+    It may be necessary to set this if it conflicts with an argument name.

 CPP_this
     Name of the C++ object pointer set from the *C_this* argument.